pac-dev/notes/content/waveguides.md

 	# fork feedback and output
 	dup 0 pset

+	# some mixing
+	0 0.01 -15 peaklim
 ```

 ## Nonlinearities

 Note how the previous model, when filtered, produces only short notes, even with maximum feedback.
 Can this be remedied?
 Raising the feedback above 1 would cause the amplitude to keep increasing theoretically forever (this would be instability).
-We've been simply multiplying the signal $x$ by the feedback value $a$, in other words, applying a linear transfer function $\mathrm{L}(x) = ax$.
-In real acoustic systems, louder sounds are more heavily absorbed by the medium, and the simplest way of modeling this is to use a non-linear transfer function such as $\mathrm{NL}(x) = \tanh(ax)$ that gives us lower feedback for high values.
+We've been simply multiplying the signal $x$ by the feedback value $a$, in other words, applying a linear function $\mathrm{L}(x) = ax$.
+In real acoustic systems, louder sounds are more heavily absorbed by the medium, and the simplest way of modeling this is to use a [sigmoid][] non-linear function such as $\mathrm{NL}(x) = \tanh(ax)$ that gives us lower feedback for high values.
 This will also allow sustained notes without instability.

 figure: sporthDiagram
 diagram: WG_Nonlinearities.svg